Associate Professor of English

 My current research interests are the graphic novel, gender studies, and an ongoing interview project about traumatic birth.

-I’m co-editing a book of sermons and other writing by a local pastor who died of cancer last year at age 38.
+I’m co-editing a book of sermons and other writing by a local pastor who died of cancer two years ago at age 38.

 I’m always working on creative pieces of my own, mostly fiction and creative nonfiction.